MTC launches 'Factory in a Box'

 Manufacturing Technology Centre helps Thermal Energy Research Accelerator and Dearman Engine establish mini-factories in foreign markets.

-One, the "Factory in a Box" will allow manufacturers globally, which are missing key components from local suppliers, to soon have a British technology solution delivered to their doorstep.
+One, the "Factory in a Box" concept will allow manufacturers globally, which are missing key components from local suppliers, to soon have a British technology solution delivered to their doorstep.

-The mobile factories - which can be shipped in a container - will use next generation Industry 4.0 technology, such as smart sensors, super-fast broadband and big data to measure and control production processes remotely.
+The mobile factories, which can be shipped in a container, will use next generation Industry 4.0 technology, such as smart sensors, super-fast broadband and big data to measure and control production processes remotely.

 T-ERA and the MTC believe this will reduce the significant expense of setting up stand-alone production facilities, while also giving UK companies the opportunity to establish manufacturing footprints in new markets relatively quickly.